-Now that summer is here, you may want to spend time looking for some mouthwatering rib recipes to try this season.
+Who doesn’t love mouthwatering rib recipes?
 But there is an age-old question that needs to be answered if you don’t have a grill: Can you cook ribs in the oven?
 The answer is simple: Yes, you can.
 After all, you can use your oven for so much more than baking.
 You can cook bacon in the oven, cook ham in the oven, or even, yes, cook steak in the oven.

-We used to think that ribs are only properly prepared in one of the best smokers or on the grill (sometimes first placed in a slow cooker), ideally over a long period of time.
+We used to think that ribs were only properly prepared if they were cooked in one of the best smokers or on the grill (sometimes first placed in a slow cooker), ideally over a long period of time.
 However, when circumstances (time constraints, lack of tools or space, etc.) don’t allow for these methods, you can cook some fall-off-the-bone ribs in a conventional oven.

 When using an oven, you can’t raise or lower the cooking temperature as quickly as you can with a grill (although you can always pull the ribs out of the oven if they’re cooking too fast).
 If you use a meat thermometer to monitor cooking progress, you will lower the temperature in the oven each time you have to open the door.
 With a grill, on the other hand, cracking the lid or door usually releases only minimal heat.
 You will need to watch the clock closely, as you won’t be able to watch or physically check on the meat as easily.

 Want to nail that smoky flavor you get from barbecuing ribs?
 Nah, that ain’t gonna happen unless you use a smoke-flavored BBQ sauce or a dry rub.
 Reach for the or some preferred dry herb and spice blend with brown sugar and black pepper.
 You’ll also have to deal with grill purists telling you it’s wrong to bake ribs in the oven.